r-c-n/cros-ec-tests/docs/source/index.rst

 Chromebooks Test Suite Documentation
 ####################################

-The ``crostests`` package is a framework for fully automated testing.
+The ``cros-ec-tests`` package is a framework for fully automated testing.
 It is designed primarily to test the Linux Kernel under KernelCI with the main focus on Chromebooks devices.

-``crostests`` is composed of a number of modules that will help you to do stand alone tests or setup a fully automated test on KernelCI, depending on what you are up to.
+``cros-ec-tests`` is composed of a number of modules that will help you to do stand alone tests or setup a fully automated test on KernelCI, depending on what you are up to.